 Everyone has felt it – a non-air-conditioned building getting progressively warmer as the day heats up outside.
 This heating due to the sun’s radiation is called solar heat gain, and our country has generally battled against the effect by installing systems that pump cool air through the vents.
 However, just as stepping under the shade of a tree on a sunny day can make it feel 10-15oF cooler, shading a building can have the same effect without using any operational energy at all.

 Tensile membrane building facades have emerged as one of the most innovative, versatile, and cost-effective options for architectural shading solutions.
 As more architects rely on these advanced tensile facades for reduced energy consumption and help with LEED certification, these benefits will become the new norm.
-Are you equiped to stay ahead of the curve with your designs?
+Are you equipped to stay ahead of the curve with your designs?

 Which Architectural Shading Solutions Are Right for Your Project?